-When you are outside the service area and cannot get care from a network provider, our plan will cover urgently needed services that you get from any provider.
+When you are outside the service area and cannot get care from a network provider, our plan will cover urgently needed services that you get from any provider at the lower innetwork cost-sharing amount.
 Our plan covers urgently needed care anywhere in the U.S. and worldwide.